 The report uses de-identified data drawn from PATCAT.
 For more information on your data sharing agreement process through PENCS software or how to use your Data Report, contact your Western Victoria Practice Facilitator.

 Western Victoria PHN’s Practice Facilitation team will be contacting you to support you with introducing the changes.
-Information will also be made available via our website or contact us on firstname.lastname@example.org to arrange an onsite visit from your Practice Facilitator.
+Information will also be made available via our website or please contact us to schedule a visit from your assigned Practice Facilitator.
+Please ensure you include your name and the address of the practice in your request email.